mdsx/Data-Structures/README.md

 A5: view A5_Client.cpp & FHsplayTree.h

-A5 implements a binary splay tree as a decendent of the binary search tree found in FHsearch_tree.h.
+A5 implements a binary top-down splay tree as a decendent of the binary search tree found in FHsearch_tree.h.
+The public functions of this class revolve around the protected function splay()

 A6: